AbdelrahmanSadat/Cook-Mate/Notes.md

     - In client components, you use hooks, either useEffect, of if you're using a library like SWR that exposes its own custom hooks.
     - In server components, you can use NextJS's extended `fetch` api.
 > Good to know: The new model in the app directory favors granular caching control at the fetch request level over the binary all-or-nothing model of getServerSideProps and getStaticProps at the page-level in the pages directory.
 The dynamic option is a way to opt back in to the previous model as a convenience and provides a simpler migration path.
-- Check default caching behavior on data fetching.
+- Check default [caching behavior](https://nextjs.org/docs/app/building-your-application/caching#overview) on data fetching.
 I might need to change a default or two.
     - **Important**: Yes, I had to change the default caching behavior.
 I need to understand exactly and why tf caching is defaulted/opt-out like that.
+    - There are so many cache types in NextJS, they're all opt-out, or **on** by default.
+        - And they can all be *opted-out* from, **except** the [Router cache](https://youtu.be/_yhSh4g0NSk?si=aICQtQJeuncCxP7E).
+            - As it stands, the only way to opt out of the Router cache, is by making the component a client-side component with `'use-client'`
+                > The component should be a client component when you use next/link and want refetch server data.
+I think the Nextjs team just needs to clarify this.
+                I tested that statement, and it's true.

 - I should read more on the `fetch` api [see MDN].
     - Especially fetch API's [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request/json) and [Resposne](https://developer.mozilla.org/en-US/docs/Web/API/Response)